Rafah Border Crossing: October 2025 Gaza peace plan

 The reopening of the Rafah crossing in both directions as part of the Gaza war peace plan will follow the procedures established under the January 19, 2025, agreement.
 Italy announced that the EU mission stationed at the Rafah border crossing between Gaza and Egypt will resume operations after the ceasefire, with the pedestrian passage scheduled to reopen on October 14.
 The EUBAM monitoring mission, which includes police officers from Italy, Spain, and France, is designed to serve as a neutral third-party presence at the Rafah crossing.

 Originally established in 2005, the mission was suspended two years later before being redeployed in January 2025, though operations were again halted in March.
 In contrast to the arrangement announced in January, when the EU described the mission’s main purpose as coordinating and assisting the daily transfer of up to 300 injured or sick people, Italian defense minister Guido Crosetto stated that the new plan would allow anyone to cross, subject to the mutual consent of Israel and Egypt.

 On 12 October, trucks were observed entering Gaza through the Rafah crossing as humanitarian organisations worked to expand aid delivery to the war-torn territory.
 Israel closed the crossing again on 14 October after Hamas failed to return the bodies of several hostages.
 Hamas had earlier stated that locating the remains could take time, as many burial sites were still unknown amid the extensive destruction in Gaza.
-As of 19 October it remains closed indefinitely.

 The Rafah border crossing also remained closed to people seeking to leave Gaza.
 After the ceasefire began in October 2025, the World Health Organization estimated that around 15,000 patients required urgent medical evacuation.
 While the first transfers took place through the Kerem Shalom crossing, the WHO urged the reopening of Rafah to enable further evacuations.

+In late January 2026, Israel announced that the reopening of the Rafah border crossing on Sunday, 1 February, under the October 2025 Gaza peace plan would be conditional and limited.
+The move was linked to the completion of a military operation to recover the remains of the last Israeli hostage, Ran Gvili.
+Israeli officials stated that any initial reopening would allow pedestrian passage only and would remain subject to Israeli security oversight, despite earlier statements by Palestinian officials indicating the crossing could reopen soon.
+Discussions surrounding the arrangement included the possible deployment of Palestinian Authority personnel at the crossing and monitoring by European Union observers, though Israel retained effective control over access and security procedures.
+On 2 February 2026, the crossing was reopened with help of EUBAM Rafah.